ELthomasoPostfix/HOAx/README.md

 ### Link Spot during compilation

-Now verify the generated spot libs can be found and linked to the HOAx c++ source code.
+Now verify the generated spot libs can be found and linked to the HOAx source code.
 Some of the examples spot provides for this purpose have been included in the repo as test cases; This project's meson test pipeline covers this.
 See [this section](#project---part-1-setup-of-the-parser).

 For later reference, let us briefly describe the steps to test the linkage manually.